While 80% of companies believe that they deliver great experiences, only 8% of customers share this opinion.

 Keep tabs on:

-With the help of these metrics, you can track and predict your customers’ needs and react quickly to make the required changes.
+With the help of these metrics and user tracking on website, you can track and predict your customers’ needs and react quickly to make the required changes.

 At the same time, it should be noted that many entrepreneurs struggle to be focused on customers because of the abundance of customer data available.
 If this is your case, you should lack the right tools for analysis.